wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-calculation-groups/includes/calculation-groups.md

 In the left pane, replace the default name with **Time Intelligence** and then select **Enter**.
 Then, expand the **Time Intelligence** table.

 The calculation group comprises this single column, while rows of data define the group of calculations.
-It’s a good practice to rename the column to reflect the subject of the calculations.
+It's a good practice to rename the column to reflect the subject of the calculations.
 Select the **Name** column.

 > [!div class="mx-imgBorder"]
 > [![Screenshot highlighting to select Name column to rename the column to reflect the subject of the calculations.](../media/name.png)](../media/name.png#lightbox)